Decomposition and framing of F-bundles and applications to quantum cohomology: Introduction

 The proofs are carried out by reformulating the problem into a system of partial differential equations (\eqref{eq:framing-u-direction}-\eqref{eq:extension-framing-log-fixing-residues}), which is then solved inductively on the number of variables.
 If there are no logarithmic directions and $(t_1,\dots, t_n)$ are coordinates on $B$ centered at $b$, we first solve \eqref{eq:framing-t-direction} in the $t_1$-direction at $t_2=\cdots = t_n=0$ order by order in $t_1$, by observing that the equation provides a recursive relation.
 We use this solution as an initial condition, and then solve \eqref{eq:framing-t-direction} in the $t_2$-direction at $t_3=\cdots = t_n=0$.
 Using flatness of the connection, we prove that the solution obtained solves the equation in the $t_1$-direction as well, for all $t_2$.
 In this way, we solve \eqref{eq:framing-t-direction} for all directions, and we show that the solution also solves \eqref{eq:framing-u-direction} using flatness again.
 In the non-archimedean case, we prove that the solution converges by bounding its coefficients using \eqref{eq:framing-t-direction}.

-The extension in the formal setting works also for logarithmic F-bundles, under an additional nilpotency condition (see \cref{definition:nilpotency-condition}).
-The nilpotency condition allows us to extract a recursive relation from \eqref{eq:framing-q-direction}, hence we can solve the equation order by order.
+The extension in the formal setting works also for logarithmic F-bundles, under the assumption that the framing at $b$ is strong with respect to $D$ (see \cref{definition:strong-framing}).
+This condition implies that the residues $\mu_b (v)$ at $b$ along $u=0$ have nilpotent adjoint endomorphism for $v\in T_bD$, a property we call the nilpotency condition (see \cref{definition:nilpotency-condition}).
+This nilpotency condition allows us to extract a recursive relation from \eqref{eq:framing-q-direction}, so we can reconstruct a solution to the equation order by order.
 We proceed as in the non-logarithmic case and solve the system of PDEs inductively on the number of variables, this time starting from the logarithmic directions.

 Based on the extension of framing theorem, we give a reconstruction result for isomorphisms of logarithmic F-bundles with framing in \cref{subsec:comparison_of_framed_F-bundles}.
 We can always reconstruct the bundle isomorphism from its restriction to a point and the framing.
 In the maximal case, we can also reconstruct the map on the base from its restriction to a point, up to some multiplicative constants in the logarithmic directions.